Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-The next few cases are rather simple.
-2) If in \(t\), some momentum parameters share indices with the coupling current, then by \eqref{current_conserv}, \(t = 0\), and \(t\) is consigned to the suitably named array ``ignored\_terms."
-3) If in \(t\), at least one momentum parameter has a free index, then \(t\) is a gauge term and is appended to the array ``gauge\_terms."
-4) If in \(t\), \(\hat{\square}^{-1}\) is absent, then by the discussion at the beginning of this section, \(t\) is an equation-of-motion term, and it is therefore sent to the array ``eqom\_terms."
-In all of cases (2)-(4), the classification of \(t\) implies that its coefficient will not contribute to any constraints on the coefficients of the multiplet, as \(t\) is permitted in \eqref{closure_condition} (trivially in case (2)).
-The only remaining difficult case is one that involves a Schouten identity.
-In particular, a term might not fit the criteria for any of (1)-(4) but still not be a simple undesired term (i.e., a term which is set to zero to get a constraint) because it is actually related to terms fitting (1)-(4) by a Schouten identity.
+The details of case (5) require further explanation.
+The crux of the matter is that a term might not fit the criteria for any of (1)-(4) but still not be a simple undesired term because it is actually related to terms fitting (1)-(4) by a Schouten identity.
 For example, in 4D, suppose that\footnote{This particular term comes from an intermediate step in the solution for the coefficients of the 4D supergravity multiplet.}

 This is ostensibly an undesired term not permitted in \eqref{closure_condition}, and assuming no like terms, one might jump to the conclusion that \(u v = 0\).
-However, an application of a Schouten identity shows otherwise.
-Notice that the second gamma matrix involves \(D = 4\) vector indices.
-Since a Schouten identity arises from the fact that a totally antisymmetric tensor of rank \(D + 1\) must be zero, it seems reasonable to draw another index in the expression, \(d\), and antisymmetrize to find the right identity.
+However, notice that the second gamma matrix involves \(D = 4\) vector indices.
+Since a Schouten identity arises from the fact that a totally antisymmetric tensor of rank \(D + 1\) must be zero, it seems reasonable to draw another index in the expression, \(d\), and antisymmetrize to find an identity.
 Antisymmetrizing (without the coefficient) in the indices \(a, b, c, d, e\) yields\footnote{Note that \eqref{asym_tp_ex} is a weight-1 antisymmetrization of \eqref{pre_asym_t_ex} (without the coefficient of the latter).
 That is, a normalization factor \(1/120\) is introduced.
 This reflects the normalization of antisymmetrization in Cadabra.}

-The first term, which we denote \(t'_0\), is a scalar multiple of \(t\), while the other terms are respectively an equation-of-motion term (no \(\hat{\square}^{-1}\)), an ``ignored term" (\(b\) is shared by the current and a momentum parameter), and a gauge term (the free index \(a\) is on a momentum parameter).
-Remembering that \(t' = 0\), multiplying the terms after \(t'_0\) by negative the quotient of the coefficient of \(t\) divided by the coefficient of \(t'_0\) gives
+The first term, which we denote \(t'_0\), is a scalar multiple of \(t\), while the other terms are respectively an equation-of-motion term (no \(\hat{\square}^{-1}\)), an ``ignored term'' (\(b\) is shared by the current and a momentum parameter), and a gauge term (the free index \(a\) is on a momentum parameter).
+Remembering that \(t' = 0\), we can solve for \(t\) to find